Dara-Sy/Food-And-Friends/README.md

 - Features include a log in session to save users' activities, such as favoriting a cafe or adding a cafe
 - Users can search up cafes by animal type (ie. Dogs, cats, hedgehogs, etc.)

+## User Story:
+As a consumer, I want enjoy a cup of coffee in a peaceful cafe where I can pet adorable animals.
+I would like to use a CRUD app where I can browse animal cafes all throughout the world.
+I want to search up cafes by animal type; I can add to the list any cafes that I know that aren't on the list.

 ## Wireframe: